Chopinsky/vue-ahead/vue-ahead/docs/guide/examples.md

 ## Example 3: Search with a Remote Source, Custom Option Item Display

 ::: danger
-Disclaimer: this control queries a remote server *NOT* owned by IASTATE.
+Disclaimer: this control queries a remote server *NOT* owned by the library.

 The control should only be used for demonstration purpose only, and used sparsely.
 Please limit your search frequency to at most 10 new searches per minute.